Intention Games: Towards Strategic Coexistence between Partially Honest and Blind Players: Introduction

-In order to address this problem of partially honest competition, we propose a new game theoretic framework called Intention Games.
-Our framework permits strategic games among partially honest players with publicly declared payoffs less than or equal to actual payoffs.
-Moreover, these hidden payoffs per player might change per iteration of the Intention Game and can potentially result from secret contracts of each player with hidden parties.
-We define best responses in this (potentially devious) ecosystem and equilibria as a function of the publicly observed deviations in actions and payoffs.
-We give an example of a Cournot Competition (Section 3.1, \cite{gt}) in a partially honest setting.
-We give a use of Intention Games for the discovery of a cryptographic key.
-We also give a possible dual interpretation of an Intention Game. \\
+In order to address the said problem of partially honest competition, we propose a new game theoretic framework called Intention Games.
+Our framework permits repeated strategic-form games among partially honest players with each player having two categories of payoffs and an \emph{intention} to choose between the two categories.
+The two categories of payoffs are the publicly declared payoffs, which are less than or equal to private true payoffs, that constitute the second category.
+Each player also keeps it's intention (choice) to align with either of the two payoffs, private.
+Moreover, these hidden true payoffs per player might change per iteration of the Intention Game and can potentially result from not just secret, but even spontaneous, random or accidental, contracts/agreements of each player with other players or other hidden parties.
+We define best responses in this ecosystem permitting public defections and also equilibria of participation as a function of the publicly observed defections in actions for hidden payoff increments.
+We give four motivating examples, one as an economics' model and three in computational settings, where the Intention Game framework of partially honest behaviour is applicable.
+We give a use-case of employing Intention Games for participant discovery in a secret sharing protocol.
+To provide closure to this new game definition, we give a possible dual interpretation of the Intention Game framework.
+We state that our work is a refinement and extension of \cite{ig-stoc18}. \\